Skip to content

 Helen Jones (she/her)

-Helen Jones (she/her) works at the Centre two days a week, running a research project into the impact of the Centre’s work.
+Helen (she/her) works at the Centre two days a week, running a research project into the impact of the Centre’s work.
 She is looking at how the Centre supports people’s wellbeing and how it contributes to wider LGBTQ+ communities.

 Helen has worked in mental health in the past and was the founder CEO of MindOut LGBTQ Mental Health Service, until 2022.
 She now works freelance for Mind, the National Development Team for Inclusion, GALOP, AKT, Mermaids and the University of Brighton.